gwiazdorrr/EventBetter/README.md

 # EventBetter
 A Unity pubsub/messaging/event system for the lazy.
+- raising events is alloc-free
-No interfaces to implement, no base types to derive from, no initialization, no message codes, no OnEnable/OnDisable shenanigans, no memory leaks, no casting, lightweight, easy to extend, async/coroutine friendly, .NET3.5 compatible, one source file (everything else here is just for the test environment).
-Raising events is alloc-free.
+- one source file (everything else here is just for the test environment)
+- no interfaces to implement and no base types to derive from
+- no initialization needed
+- no cleanup needed
+- no memory leaks
+- no message codes
+- no OnEnable/OnDisable shenanigans
+- no casting needed
+- lightweight
+- async/coroutine friendly

 # TL;DR:
 Copy [EventBetter.cs](Assets/Plugins/EventBetter/EventBetter.cs) anywhere to your project.
 The API you need to know is `EventBetter.Listen` and `EventBetter.Raise`.
 Done!
 Example: